LeChatErrant/ops-template/README.md

 ![Terraform variables](.github/assets/terraform-variables.png)

+4. Add your organization and your workspace into the [terraform/cloud.tf](https://github.com/LeChatErrant/ops-template/blob/master/infra/terraform/cloud.tf) to use terraform cloud as remote backend

-4. Start a new plan
+5. Start a new plan on terraform cloud UI

-5. Apply it and take a coffee
+6. Apply it and take a coffee

 **Congratulation**, you just deployed a whole infrastructure on Digital Ocean, including
  - Digital ocean root project